jan-eten-tp/lipu-sona-pi-toki-pona/content/en/index.md

 ---
 title: lipu sona mi pi toki pona
-language: toki Inli / english # name of language in toki pona / name of language in the language
+language: toki Inli / English # name of language in toki pona / name of language in the language
 lang: en # should be the same as the directory's name
 author: soweli Tesa # this is the name you'd like to be credited with
 authorlink: # something you'd like your name to link to